linux-integrity/ima-doc/ima-concepts.rst

 A typical provisioning starts by booting with the :ref:`boot-command-line-arguments` :ref:`ima-appraise` in ``fix`` mode.
 Set a custom policy to read/write.
-Reading all appraised files creates or updates the file hash extended attribute.
+Reading all appraised files creates or updates the file hash in the ``security.ima`` extended attribute.

 On subsequent boots, configure ``enforce`` mode and a read policy.
 This causes the system to validate the hash against the stored value